Under the Hood: an app designed for new, inexperienced drivers.

 See how many you can name.

-A poster I designed while interning at Beyond International— intended to capture the feisty, independent, savvy spirit of the company.
-Working within Beyond's color palette and typefaces, I created this promotional piece.
-Also, tasty pins!
+A poster I designed while interning at Beyond International— intended to capture the feisty, independent spirit of the company.
+Working within Beyond's color palette and typefaces, I created this promotional piece and tasty pins.

 Work for Bluewolf, an IBM Company, top consulting agency and longest standing Salesforce partner.